PHANINDRA25/Invoice-Extractor/README.md

 **Data Preview:** Allows users to preview uploaded invoices and the extracted information before processing, ensuring accuracy and relevancy.

-Dependencies listed in requirements.txt
+Dependencies are listed in requirements.txt
-Uploading and Extracting Data
-Upload Invoices: Drag and drop your invoice files into the upload area or use the file chooser to select files.
-Preview and Extract: Preview your uploaded invoices and click the 'Extract Data' button to begin the extraction process.